jeanlucaslima/linux-checklist/ubuntu.md

 # Ubuntu
-* this was tested for Ubuntu 14.04 *
+Obs: This was tested for Ubuntu 14.04.

 ### basics & utilities